Long-term-care services at a glance

 - How much is it going to cost?

 - Care services at a glance

 Finding the long-term care that’s right for you

-The first step is to ask your local council (or Health and Social Care Trust in Northern Ireland) to carry out an assessment of your care needs to help decide on the best care for you.
+The first step is to ask your local council (or Health and Social Care Trust in Northern Ireland) to carry out an assessment of your care needs to help decide on the best care and support for you.